Full Teaching Professor

 Saterbak has led several undergraduate educational initiatives at local and national levels.
 At Rice, she currently serves as Associate Chair for Undergraduate Affairs, and she is an active member on the Laboratory Coordinators Working Group.

-On the national level, she is an elected fellow of the American Institute for Medical and Biological Engineering (2015), of the American Society for Engineering Education (ASEE), the Biomedical Engineering Society (2012).
+On the national level, she is an elected fellow of the American Institute for Medical and Biological Engineering (2015), of the American Society for Engineering Education (2014), and of the Biomedical Engineering Society (2012).
 She is also an active member of the Biomedical Engineering Division of the American Society for Engineering Education (ASEE/BED), and the Partnership for Educational Biomedical Engineering Laboratories (PEBEL).
-She was elected to the ASEE board of directors in 2009.
+She was elected to ASEE's board of directors in 2009.

 Saterbak has been a frequent presenter of educational materials at annual ASEE and BMES conferences, and was invited by the Whitaker Foundation to be one of three educators to contribute to a white paper, which was highlighted as Best Practices for Laboratory Learning in Bioengineering.
 The paper "Educational Methods and Best Practices in BME Laboratories" was developed for a Whitaker Foundation Education conference and was published in Annals of Biomedical Engineering.